Alex-Sindledecker/Quarantine-2D/README.md

 It will download the project and all of its dependencies (glm).

+Open the project in visual studio and set the project nameed "Asteroids" to be used as the startup project.
+Otherwise you will not be able to run it because the project "Quarantine2D" is compiled into a dll.

 ### Linux/Mac
 This project was not designed with cross platform in mind.